Cressi Frog Plus Review – Power Meats Efficiency

-Also, the blade started from the upper part of the foot pocket.
+Also, the blades started from the upper part of the foot pocket.
 This gave 20% increase in useful finning surface, as well as a distinctive look to your traditional paddle fins.

-The new Cressi Frog Plus Fins uses these same feature plus a few more to make an even more efficient pair of fins.
+The new Cressi Frog Plus Fins uses this same feature plus a few more to make an even more efficient pair of fins.

-In this review you are going to find out what new features makes the Frog Plus fins even better than its predecessor, some of its good and bad features, as well as what other divers are saying about these fins.
+In this review, you are going to find out what new features makes the Frog Plus fins even better than its predecessor, some of its good and bad features, as well as what other drivers are saying about these fins.

 What Are Some Of The Good and Bad Features Of These Fins?

-Now lets take a loser look at some of the features of these fins.
+Now let’s take a closer look at some of the features of these fins.

-- Channel Blade System – The use of harder techno polymer alongside softer silicone based material allows the blade to curve into a “U” Shape while kicking.
-This creates a channel that concentrate the water flowing down the blade to create a “jet”, which propels you forward more efficiently, saving you precious energy on your dive.
+- Channel Blade System – The use of harder techno polymer alongside softer silicone-based material allows the blade to curve into a “U” Shape while kicking.
+This creates a channel that concentrates the water flowing down the blade to create a “jet”, which propels you forward more efficiently, saving you precious energy on your dive.

-- Blade Positioning – Traditional paddle fins blade normally begins at the middle of the foot pocket.
-However, on these pair of fins the blade actually start from the top of the foot pocket.
+- Blade Positioning – Traditional paddle fins blade normally begins in the middle of the foot pocket.
+However, on these pair of fins, the blade actually start from the top of the foot pocket.
 This crease the usable blade of the fins by 20%, resulting in more power and greater efficiency.